Workflow

 A client sees the output, not the thinking behind it.
 If all that ever lands in their inbox is finished posts, they price the relationship like commodity production, and the moment budgets tighten, the line item with no visible strategy is the one cut.
 The fix is not better posts; it is making the invisible layer visible.
 Context in every report, a proactive alert when their niche shifts, and a monthly review reframe the relationship from output delivery to account strategy.

 The declining baseline makes that strategic layer more valuable, not less.
-Buffer’s 2026 report, built on 52 million posts, recorded a 24% drop in median engagement, and Metricool’s 2026 study, built on 39,762,999 posts, recorded a 35% drop in Reels reach.
+Median engagement and Reels reach have both fallen year-over-year across the major platforms.
 When organic is getting harder for everyone, a client who can see you navigating that decline with data has every reason to keep paying you to do it.

 How to make the strategy visible